What is Enhertu® (fam-trastuzumab deruxtecan-nxki)?

 Enhertu may also cause serious side effects, including:1,2

 - Heart problems, with symptoms like cough, irregular heartbeat, sudden weight gains, and dizziness.
-If you have new or worsening signs of an infection, tell your doctor right away.
+If you develop any of these symptoms, let your doctor know right away.

 Enhertu has a boxed warning, the strictest warning from the U.S. Food and Drug Administration (FDA).
 This is because it may cause severe, life-threatening lung problems.
 Tell your doctor right away if you have any of the following symptoms:1,2